UPDATED: September 3, 2024

 Reservations for Molly's Old South Walking Tour can be made here

 Biking the island is the best (and most efficient) way to experience Cumberland Island.
 There are no paved roads on Cumberland Island, all surfaces are a sandy mix so only bikes with wide tires are suggested (no road bike tires).
-Visitors are welcome to bring their own bikes to the island on the ferry for $10 per bike, or you can rent bikes at Sea Camp Ranger Station.
-If you choose to rent a bike on Cumberland Island, the rates are $16 per day or $20 for overnight rental.
-You can now reserve a spot for your bike on the ferry in advance which we highly recommend since there is only room for 10 bikes per ferry.
+Visitors are welcome to bring their own bikes to the island on the ferry for $10 per bike.
+Bike rentals are no longer available on Cumberland Island.

 For more information regarding biking rules, visit the Cumberland Island webpage all about bikes on the island.